Critical School Records You Should Keep

-Keeping good records of your child’s education is essential — especially if he or she has attention deficit hyperactivity disorder (ADHD) or a learning disability.
+Keeping good records of your child’s education is essential — especially if he or she has attention deficit disorder (ADHD or ADD) or a learning disability.
 Many parents rely only on records kept by the school, which include assessments, evaluations, and other reports.

 Schools are usually very careful with student records, but the reality is that sometimes folders or documents get misplaced, lost, or even destroyed by accident.
 With so much paperwork, there is always the chance that something is going to get lost.
 It happens.

 Under the Individuals with Disabilities Education Act (IDEA), parents are entitled to copies of all school records about their child.
 (Schools are allowed to charge a ‘reasonable fee’ for copies.)
 Parents also have the right to correct any official records by having the school amend it or by placing a statement in the record.
 If you haven’t already, go to the school and request a copy of your child’s school records.

 However, the school is not required to keep all important papers relating to your child’s education.
 For example, did the school keep that fascinating story that your child wrote in second grade, the one that clearly demonstrates that, given the proper motivation and encouragement, he or she can effectively communicate through written language?
 Those papers are important.

 If you haven’t already, now would be a good time to start a student portfolio for your child.
 A portfolio is simply a collection of work completed by your child.
 You don’t have to keep everything the kid ever did, but it is a good idea to keep samples of daily work, tests, and any other papers that show his or her ability and/or needs in the classroom.
 This is especially important for families who move or change schools often.

 What Else Do I Need?

 You probably have some of these things already.
 The trick is getting them organized and arranged so you can find them when you need them.
 An accordion file works well.

 Put these items in your file: